QBDI/QBDI/docs/source/architecture_support.rst

 - Memory Tagging Extension (MTE)
 - Transactional Memory Extension (TME)

-For OSX, the register X18 is defined as platform reserved.
+For macOS, the register X18 is defined as platform reserved.
 QBDI doesn't set or use this register.

 Local Monitor